tom-ai/mando-fe-tech-test-react/specifications/header-specification.md

 | Requirement            | Acceptance Criteria                                                          |
 |------------------------|------------------------------------------------------------------------------|
 | Mobile menu visibility | A website visitor should see a mobile menu on mobile breakpoints (XS and SM) |

+### Notes
+There is no need to implement a mobile menu for this component.
+Only just what is seen in the designs